- Valencia, Spain 46002

 - Same-day certificate

-Affordable health insurance for international students, accepted by Spanish consulates.
+Affordable health insurance for Spain student visa, accepted by Spanish consulates.

 - No copayments